LevPleshkov/LASReader/DOCUMENTATION.md

 - Returns the value of `Parameter` with mnemonic 'VERS'.

 ### Access the mandatory and optional parameters from section '~Well Information'
-These functions take no arguments and return value of type is LAS::Parameter, whose fields can be accessed via '.' operator like this: `lasFile.srart().unit` or `lasFile.null().value`, where `lasFile` is an object of type `LAS::LASFile`.
+These functions take no arguments and return value of type is `LAS::Parameter`, whose fields can be accessed via `.` operator like this: `lasFile.srart().unit` or `lasFile.null().value`, where `lasFile` is an object of type `LAS::LASFile`.
 #### *LAS::Parameter* start()
 #### *LAS::Parameter* stop()